-- 1. For all DCTF recommendations, Straw Polls (as described above) will be used to develop initial ideas and draft text for recommendations; - When a draft recommendation is ready for a vote by the DCTF, the recommendation will first be voted on by all Members; ex officios will abstain; - 3.
-Following the initial vote, and presuming a 2/3rds majorityand/or at least 15 voting Members, (as described in #2 above), a non-binding poll will be conducted to determine the opinion of the ex officios.
-This will be included in the recommendations provided to the legislature.

-4. Outcomes from voting procedures will be memorialized in the project record and in meeting summaries.
-If a 2/3 majority, or at least 15 voting Members is reached in a vote (excluding ex officios), that recommendation will be forwarded to the Legislature and other parties as mandated in SB 1690.
+- 1. For all DCTF recommendations, Straw Polls (as described above) will be used to develop initial ideas and draft text for recommendations; - When a draft recommendation is ready for a vote by the DCTF, the recommendation will first be voted on by all Members; non-voting members will abstain; - 3.
+Following the initial vote, and presuming a 2/3rds majority and/or at least 15 voting Members, (as described in #2 above), a non-binding poll will be conducted to determine the opinion of the non-voting member.
+This will be included in the recommendations provided to the legislature. - 4.
+Outcomes from voting procedures will be memorialized in the project record and in meeting summaries.
+In a 2/3 majority, or at least 15 voting Members is reached in a vote (excluding non-voting members), that recommendation will be forwarded to the Legislature and other partiers as mandated in SB 369. - 5.
+Minimum required attendance for a vote to take place is 15 voting Members (excluding non-voting members).
+All other majority recommendation rules will apply if 15 or more voting Members are present.

-- 5. Minimum required attendance for a vote to take place is 15 voting Members (excluding ex officios).
-All other majority recommendation rules will apply if 15 or more voting Members are present. - Regarding decision documents prepared by/for the DCTF, all documents will be identified as DRAFT until a final ratification on the particular document has been made by the DCTF.
+Regarding decision documents prepared by/for the DCTF, all documents will be identified as DRAFT until a final ratification on the particular document has been made by the DCTF.
 If a decision document receives the necessary 2/3 majority vote or better, it will be formally revised and referred to as a FINAL document.